Bempton railway station

 The station formerly had two platforms and a signal box (which supervised the now automated level crossing here), but the second platform has been disused since the Bridlington to Hunmanby section was singled in 1969.
 Goods sidings and weighbridge were located immediately north of the station.

 Facilities

-The station is unmanned, with a basic shelter on the single platform and a ticket machine located at the entrance to the platform.
+The station is unstaffed, with a basic shelter on the single platform and a ticket machine located at the entrance to the platform.
 The station house is now in private ownership.
 Step-free access is available to the platform from the adjacent road.